ssebs/go-mmp/README.md

   - e.g. `10ms`
   - A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
   - This will add a delay
+- DoRepeatKey: (string)
+  - e.g. `VK_A+250ms`
+    - keyname + delay sequence, split up by "+" chars.
+    - Delay must be in durationString format
+    - The keyname must be found in `keyboard/keymap.go`

 ## Building
 - git clone https://github.com/ssebs/go-mmp